wordpress-static/site-generator/index.md

 * Like WordPress, and its theme ecosystem.
 * Are a (version) control freak.

 All you need to get started is Markdown or HTML files.
-From this, an entire site will be generated with WordPRess.
+From this, an entire site will be generated with WordPress.

 ## Pages